timmens/random-grouping/README.rst

 2. Configure Project
 """"""""""""""""""""

-Now you need to specify the arguments in `config.yaml <https://github.com/timmens/random-grouping>`_.
+Now you need to specify the arguments in `config.yaml <https://github.com/timmens/random-grouping/blob/main/config.yaml>`_.
-In particular you need to specify how the project get access to names of participants.
+In particular you need to specify how the project accesses the names and ids of the participants.
+You can choose to provide a url to the corresponding csv file or you save it locally in ``src/data``.
+To see how the file needs to be structured see `names.csv <https://github.com/timmens/random-grouping/blob/main/src/data/names.csv>`_.
-Here this is done via a csv file ``names.csv``.
-In ``config.yaml`` you can specify a link from which the file is downloaded or if the file will be located in the ``SRC/data`` folder, where it then needs to be placed and updated.

 3. Build Project